-On [], 2006, First Busey filed applications with the Federal Reserve and the DFPR for prior approval of the merger of First Busey and Main Street and the change in control of Main Street Bank.
-It is expected that both the Federal Reserve and the DFPR will approve the merger of First Busey and Main Street and the change in control of Main Street Bank in the second calendar quarter of 2007.
+On December 14, 2006, First Busey filed an application with the Federal Reserve for prior approval of the merger of First Busey and Main Street.
+On January 10, 2007, First Busey filed an application with the DFPR for the prior approval of the change in control of Main Street Bank.
+It is expected that both the Federal Reserve and the DFPR will approve the merger of First Busey and Main Street and the change in control of Main Street Bank by the second calendar quarter of 2007.
 The terms and conditions of such approval may require the divestiture of certain assets or operations of the combined company following the merger or may impose other conditions.